ShanguUncle/UnityChatSDK/README.md

 Support Unity2017 and above.

-The interface is simple, the capture of audio and video and codec is separated separately, you can insert the sdk to your own network easily
+The interface is simple, the capture of audio and video and codec is separated separately, you can insert the sdk to your own network easily.

 UnityChatSDK